-Meet the Civil War Roundtable of St. Charles Missouri.
-We invite you to join us in the Kathryn Linnemann Library, 2323 Elm Street in St. Charles, at 6 pm on the first Tuesday of each month.
-We have other interesting tours from time to time, have a monthly NEWSLETTERS, and a Facebook Page.
+The Civil War Roundtable of St. Charles, Missouri is an informal group that invites you to join us in the Kathryn Linnemann Library at 2323 Elm Street in St. Charles, at 6 pm on the first Tuesday of each month.
+Each month has a program and a discussion topic.
+Everyone is welcome

 Our next meeting is this coming Tuesday, December 2, at 7:00 p.m.